cshoben/dataQuest_designingAndCreatingDatabase/main.md

 This quick check helps us visualize the success of adding the new primary key to the table. <br> <br>

-## Looking for Normalization Opportunities
+## Looking for normalization opportunities

 A first step to normalizing is removing redundant data.
 For example, the player names column in the game_log table such as ‘v_player_1\_name’,